Whistleblowing Mechanism

 7. Confidentiality and Anti-retaliation

-The Group will keep the Whistleblower’s identity confidential and only disclose to relevant parties on a need-to-know basis.
-However, if the report leads to an investigation by regulators or authorities, it may become necessary for the Whistleblower to provide evidence or be interviewed by the relevant regulators or authorities.
+For the avoidance of doubt, the Group will keep the Whistleblower’s identity confidential and only disclose to relevant parties on a need-to-know basis and for the purpose of completion of the investigation and/or follow up actions.
+However, if the report leads to an investigation by regulators or authorities, it may become necessary for the Whistleblower to provide evidence or be interviewed by the relevant regulators or authorities to the extent allowed or required by the applicable law.
 The Whistleblower will be advised in advance if his/her identity may become apparent or needs to be disclosed to any external parties outside the Group.
 In order not to jeopardize the investigation, the Whistleblower is also required to keep confidential the fact that he/she has filed a report as well as the nature of concerns and the identities of those involved.

-The policy is designed to offer protection to individuals who make complaints in good faith.
-Any Hang Lung employee or related third party raising genuine and appropriate concerns under this policy as a Whistleblower is assured of fair treatment, including where applicable, protection against unfair dismissal, victimization or unwarranted disciplinary action, even if the concerns turn out to be unsubstantiated.
+This policy is designed to offer protection to individuals who make complaints as Whistleblowers in good faith.
+Any Whistleblower raising genuine and appropriate concerns under this policy is assured of fair treatment, including where applicable, protection against unfair dismissal, victimization or unwarranted disciplinary action, even if the concerns turn out to be unsubstantiated.

 8. False Reports

-While the Whistleblowing Policy is meant to protect the Whistleblowers from any unfair treatment as a result of their report, it strictly prohibits frivolous and untrue complaints.
+While this policy is meant to protect the Whistleblowers from any unfair treatment as a result of their report, it strictly prohibits frivolous or slanderous complaints.
 All reports must be made in good faith.
-If it is found that the complaints have been raised frivolously, mischievously, maliciously or for personal gain, the Group reserves the right to take appropriate and commensurate actions against the Whistleblower to recover any loss or damage as a result of a false report.
+If it is found that the complaints have been raised frivolously, mischievously, maliciously or for personal gain, the Group reserves the right to take appropriate and commensurate actions against the Whistleblower to recover any loss or damage caused as a result of his/her report.
 In particular, if the Whistleblower is an employee, he/she may face disciplinary action, including and not limited to dismissal or cessation of contracts, where appropriate.
 It is important that the Whistleblowers should exercise due care to ensure the accuracy of the information.

 9. Record Retention and Policy Review

-Records shall be kept for all reported improprieties by the Internal Audit Department.
-In the event a reported impropriety leads to an investigation, all relevant information relating to the case shall be retained, including details of corrective action taken, for a period as long as is considered necessary by the Internal Audit Department or such period as may be specified by any relevant legislation or authority.
-The Internal Audit Department is also responsible for performing regular reviews and updates of this Policy.
+Records shall be kept for all reported Improprieties by the Internal Audit Department.
+In the event a reported Impropriety leads to an investigation, all relevant information relating to the case shall be retained, including details of corrective action taken, for a period as long as is considered necessary by the Internal Audit Department or such period as may be specified by any relevant legislation or authority whichever is longer.
+The Internal Audit Department is also responsible for performing regular reviews and updates of this policy.